3llcrys/Looper/README.md

 # Looper

-Looper is a simple python script that uses a list of items (e.g. System names) as input to execute commands in a loop.
+Looper is a simple python script that uses a list of items (e.g. System names) as input to execute one or multiple commands in a loop.

 ## Getting Started